Collagen and Fillers In-depth

 The Procedure Details

-The selection of the filler must be well suited for the patient’s needs Dr. Tong will make his recommendations when he sees you in consultation.
+The selection of filler must be well-suited to the patient’s needs.
+Dr. Tong will make his recommendations when he sees you during a consultation.

 Injections are usually supplemented with some form of local anesthetic.
 The local anesthetic helps to relieve discomfort that may occur during the injection procedure.
-Dr. Tong can administer the anesthetic just prior to the start of the procedure, or more commonly these days, the local anesthetic comes pre-mixed with the product so and is administered simultaneously with the product.
+Dr. Tong can administer the anesthetic prior to the start of the procedure.
+More commonly these days, the local anesthetic comes pre-mixed with the product and is administered simultaneously with the product.

-The areas to be treated are marked on you face by Dr. Tong in conjunction with your input.
+The areas to be treated are marked on your face by Dr. Tong in conjunction with your input.
 The areas are cleansed with alcohol or antibacterial soap to remove dirt, oils, and bacteria.
-If local anesthetic is to be administered before the procedure, it is performed at this point.
+If local anesthetic is to be utilized before the procedure, it is administered at this point.
 The product is injected through a series of linear threads or puncture sites.
 There is no single method of soft tissue filler injection.
 Dr. Tong has specific configurations of injection for each specific area of the face.

 Dr. Tong’s underlying principles regarding filler injections:

-- do not fill beyond accepted limits (to maintain naturalness)
+- Do not fill beyond accepted limits (to maintain a natural-looking outcome)